pachyderm/pachyderm/doc/fundamentals/creating_analysis_pipelines.md

 documentation](https://docs.docker.com/engine/tutorials/dockerimages/) to learn
 how to build a Docker images.

-Note, your Docker image should NOT specify a `CMD`.
-Rather, you specify what commands should run in the container in your `pipeline_specification` (see **Creating a Pipeline** below), and Pachyderm runs that program inside the container during jobs.
+Note: You specify what commands should run in the container in your pipeline specification (see **Creating a Pipeline** below) rather than the `CMD` field of your Dockerfile, and Pachyderm runs that command inside the container during jobs rather than relying on Docker to run it.
 The reason is that Pachyderm can't execute your code immediately when your container starts, so it runs a shim process in your container instead, and then calls your pipeline specification's `cmd` from there.

 Unless Pachyderm is running on the same host that you used to build your image, you'll need to use a public or private registry to get your image into the